 Regarding class actions, a draft amendment to the Code of Civil Procedure, which would have introduced group trials and what could be referred to as 'specimen proceedings', was heavily criticised and has not become law.
 Thus, there is only limited scope for collective claims.
 Under certain conditions, however, individual proceedings can be brought together or subsequently be joined by the competent court.
 In that regard, it can also be possible to sue several defendants in Austria even if only one of them is seated in Austria.
 Moreover, (potential) plaintiffs may assign their claims to one entity that then brings the assigned claims together in its own name.
-However, such assignment does not necessarily mean that the values of the various claims are to be added together.
-Hence, the district (generally competent for claims of up to €15,000) rather than the regional court may remain competent for such a 'group action'.
+Hence, the persons concerned have to take action in assigning their claims.
+Therefore, such a 'group action' is based on an 'opt-in' basis.
+It should be noted that such assignment does not necessarily mean that the values of the various claims are to be added together.
+Hence, the district (generally competent for claims of up to €20,000) rather than the regional court may remain competent for such a 'group action'.